Last Updated: 5/17/23 | May 17th, 2023

 When I see “Thanks for the free trip, (insert tourism board name).
 All opinions are my own” without explanation, I’m also wary.
 What was free?
 What was paid for?
 Did they receive money?
 How do I know what is true and what isn’t?

 Thus, I’m usually more skeptical of the content unless I see clearly what was sponsored.

 When I went to Islay, the tourism board covered a lot of my trip: “Visit Islay provided the car and accommodation and also connected me to distilleries so I could get the behind-the-scenes tours for this article.
 Meals, flights, and transportation to and from the island — as well as all that whisky I bought — were at my own expense.
 They did not pay me directly for coverage.”

 This is what I look for.
-I want the author to be clear on what was and wasn’t paid for – because that will directly impact some of the other important things to keep an eye.
+I want the author to be clear on what was and wasn’t paid for – because that will directly impact some of the other important things to keep an eye on.

 If the writer is writing about an experience that I can’t do or a situation I can’t replicate, the advice isn’t useful to me as a reader.
-It’s great that someone got to do something cool like eat at a 3-star Michelin restaurant and cook dinner with the chef — but how does that really help me experience the place?
+It’s great that someone got to do something cool like eat at a three-star Michelin restaurant and cook dinner with the chef — but how does that really help me experience the place?

 How will that make my trip better?